-- Probabilistic approaches to numerical tasks have a long history, and keep coming around, especially as computer power advances. - What appears to be new this time is more engagement between numerical analysts and statisticians, and computing paradigms that demand the crossover. - Formal structures to describe PNMs and their relationship to (Bayesian) inference are now established. - Are PNMs here to stay this time?
-Who knows...
+- Probabilistic approaches to numerical tasks have a long history, and keep coming around, especially as computer power advances. - What appears to be new this time is more engagement between numerical analysts and statisticians, and computing paradigms that demand the crossover. - Formal structures to describe PNMs and their relationship to (Bayesian) inference are now established. - Standard libraries/implementations are starting to be developed. - Are PNMs here to stay this time?